A clear majority of the public say so-called gay 'conversion therapy' should be banned, according to a poll shared exclusively with ITV News.

 "What are they going to do?
 Are they going to ban conversations between people?"

 Over the past two years, ITV News has uncovered the many forms in which so-called 'conversion therapy' still takes place in Britain.

-At Winner’s Chapel in Dartford, our undercover reporter was told that his and was offered intensive prayer, while the Christian organisation Journey UK provided textbooks to another of our undercover reporters, saying that .
+At Winner’s Chapel in Dartford, our undercover reporter was told that his homosexuality was caused by the devil and was offered intensive prayer, while the Christian organisation Journey UK provided textbooks to another of our undercover reporters, saying that homosexuality was a “neurosis”.

 At the time, the then Prime Minister Theresa May promised ITV News she would ban conversion therapy.